privacyguides/privacyguides.org/docs/android/grapheneos-vs-calyxos.en.md

 On GrapheneOS, the app comes disabled and you can *optionally* enable it after installing Sandboxed Google Play.

-On CalyxOS, the app comes installed by default (regardless of whether you choose to have microG or not) and cannot be opted out of.
-This means that Google still has access to your hardware identifiers regardless of whether or not you need eSIM activation and can be accessed persistently.
+On CalyxOS, the app comes installed by default (regardless of whether you choose to have microG or not) and you cannot opt out of it.
+This means that Google still has access to your hardware identifiers regardless of whether or not you need eSIM activation and they can be accessed persistently.

 ## Privileged App Extensions